Dan Gertler: Emaxon Finance International Inc and the Diamond Industry (2001-2017)

-Fleurette Group and Fleurette Properties, 2006

 Fleurette Properties is a Gibraltar-based company which has at least "60 holding companies in offshore havens such as the Virgin Islands", through which Dan Gertler controlled concessions in the Democratic Republic of the Congo.
 Fleurette Group refers to the group of companies with respect to which Fleurette Properties is either the direct or indirect shareholder.

 The Fleurette Group owned the Kansuki concession, a Congolese copper and cobalt development project, since 2006.
 As of April 2016 it employed 30 000 people and was the largest source of private receipts for the Congolese government.

 In February 2022, the government of the Democratic Republic of the Congo announced that it was close to signing an agreement with the Fleurette Group, owned by the Gertler family, under which it would transfer, among other things, cash, cobalt mines, and oil wells worth two billion dollars to the state.
 Local organizations praised the decision.
 Subsequently, Gertler signed the agreement with the Congolese government led by President Félix Tshisekedi.

 As part of the agreement, Ventora Group, owned by the Gertler family, transferred all the mining and oil licenses it held, including the research results it had conducted on the assets over the years, worth 2-3 billion dollars.
 Ventora also agreed to pay Gécamines, the state mining company, a significant portion of the royalties it received from Katanga Mining, as the profits from the deal exceeded expectations due to changes in the copper and cobalt market.
 This was after Gécamines and the Congolese government verified that the transactions were conducted legally and at market value at the time.

 As part of the exit agreement from business initiatives in Congo, the United States is considering lifting the sanctions against Gertler.